satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 there are a number of problems that need to be addressed, five of which we list below.
-While there are notable examples of journals (e.g., ArXiv, Frontiers, BioMed Central, PLoS) that address some of these problems, we consider the vast majority

-To address these problems, in the following section we propose an open evaluation system for scientific publishing that draws on the ideas, experience, and technologies recently developed to support code review in open source software projects.
+While there are notable examples of journals (e.g., ArXiv, Frontiers, BioMed Central, PLoS) that address some of these individual problems, we consider the vast majority of journals that do not.
+To address all of these problems, in the following section we propose an open evaluation system for scientific publishing that draws on the ideas, experience, and technologies recently developed to support code review in open source software projects.

 1. \*\*Reviewers are expected to have comprehensive expertise.\*\*